gsyberg/JustWebSockets/README.md

 - [RapidJSON](https://rapidjson.org/)

 # Notes
 - Only OpenSSL, uSockets and uWebSockets are needed.
-You can remove the dependency on RapidJSON if you want to serialize the data soem other way.
+You can remove the dependency on RapidJSON if you want to serialize the data some other way.
 - You can start the server with another port if you want to, just add a port number to the start command, i.e. for port 4000 run: `bazel run server 4000`.